RhinoW/BillySnowMatesWebsite/content/faq/travel-insurance-basics.md

 ## What about Carre Niege?

-Carre Niege is an extra Insurance in France that is offered with the lift pass sales or online for a fairly modest €3 a day (or the annual Carte Niege).
+Carre Niege is an extra Insurance in France that is offered with a lift pass or online for a fairly modest €3 a day (or the annual Carte Niege).

 **It isn’t a replacement for full Travel Insurance** as it doesn’t cover things like supplier failure / theft / repatriation.
 Its main benefit is that it covers the blood wagons down from the slopes and ambulances to clinics without any upfront payment.